kanidm/kanidm/book/src/frequently_asked_questions.md

 This is another reason why we do not allow the server to start without a TLS certificate being configured.

+### WebAuthn

+Similarly, WebAuthn and its various other names like Passkeys, FIDO2 or "scan the QR code to log in" will [only work over TLS](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).

 ## OAuth2

 [RFC6819 - OAuth2 Threat Model and Security Considerations](https://www.rfc-editor.org/rfc/rfc6819)